Breed Discrimination

 Advocate for Breed-Neutral Legislation

 Push for laws that focus on responsible pet ownership rather than targeting specific breeds.
-Advocate for dangerous dog laws that address the behavior of the dog and the responsibility of the owner instead of banning certain breeds outright.
+Advocate for laws that address the behavior of the dog and the responsibility of the owner instead of banning certain breeds outright.
 Many cities and countries are moving away from breed-specific laws in favor of behavior-based regulations.

 Work with organizations that are already fighting for the repeal of breed-specific legislation and promoting breed-neutral laws.
 Groups like Ohio Animal Advocates advocate for policies that promote responsible pet ownership, education, and training, rather than breed bans.

 Get involved in local politics and advocate for your city or county to repeal breed-specific laws or avoid implementing them.
-Contact local lawmakers, attend council meetings, and join petitions to show that you support breed-neutral laws.
+Contact local lawmakers, attend council meetings, and sign petitions to show that you support breed-neutral laws.

 Promote Positive Stories of Targeted Breeds